Not Pictured: Reviews

 The episode was critically acclaimed.
 Jesse Hassenger of PopMatters wrote that "the season finale showcased the series at its surprising and funny best, not its rushed and convoluted worst."
 He called the reversal of the rape plot line a "gimmicky reversal" but that "thematically it worked."
 The reviewer commented positively on the reveal of Beaver as the murderer as well as the cliffhanger.
 "The season's low-key but effective cliffhanger…suggested again that her life, however charmed and TV-ish it can seem, remains in youthful flux."

 Eric Goldman of IGN gave a glowing review, giving the episode a 9 out of 10, indicating that it was "amazing".
 He wrote that "most of the major mysteries established this season are given a satisfying and proper conclusion."
 He praised how the episode combined all the second season storylines, including the mysteries and the Neptune High portion of Veronica's life.
 "The final scenes do a very nice job of closing the high school chapter of the Veronica Mars story, while also leaving plenty of questions about the future of some characters in particular."
 Goldman also lauded the performances of Kristen Bell and Enrico Colantoni, writing that "As always, Kristen Bell and Enrico Colantoni knock it out of the park, with Bell especially having to go through a rather stunning amount of emotional transitions, all of which she does spectacularly."

 In a review of the whole second season, Goldman wrote that there were "some complaints that the season finale was a bit too rushed, with a lot of information offered all at once.
 Yet while that's a bit valid, it's also an exciting and surprising finale, that actually offers some bigger shocks than season 1."
 Rowan Kaiser of The A.V.
 Club gave a mostly positive review, praising the reveal of Beaver as the murderer while being slightly critical of his reveal as Veronica's rapist.
 He wrote that "as twists go, this was a good one" and that "Kyle Gallner makes the transition from goofy, kind of pathetic little brother to insane mastermind quite well—the circles under his eyes, specifically, which seemed to indicate anxiety before suddenly indicated darkness and insanity when seen in a new light."
 Regarding the rape reveal, the reviewers wrote that "On a narrative level, I was fine with it...it's still a big problem in an emotional sense.
 In general, rape is a difficult subject, and to see it used as a plot device creates problems on its own."
-Kaiser summed up his review by writing, "'Not Pictured' acts as an effective capstone for a chaotic season.
+Kaiser summed up her review by writing, "'Not Pictured' acts as an effective capstone for a chaotic season.
 Sure, it doesn't entirely work, but overall, it gets the job done with emotion and flair."